-The Essential Tools & Strategies for Increasing Your International Market Presence -- With Hendrik Laubscher
+Essential Tools & Strategies for Increasing Your International Market Presence

 November 25, 2015 80 min read

 The International market is often forgotten for most American e-commerce sellers.
 The idea of having products shipped to Europe scares most sellers due to shipping costs.
-Hendrik Laubscher advises against this hesitance and has come on our show to discuss alternative tools and marketplaces for efficient international selling.
+In this interview, Hendrik Laubscher advises against this hesitance and discusses alternative tools and marketplaces for efficient international selling.

-In the Tenth episode of Skubana’s E-Commerce Mastery Series where we invite experts of their respected fields to share their best practices for success, our host, Dr. Jeremy Weisz of InspiredInsider.com interviews Hendrik Laubscher of Electric Thoughts in a Digital Era and PriceCheck.
+In the 10th episode of Skubana’s E-Commerce Mastery Series, where we invite experts of their respected fields to share their best practices for success, our host, Dr. Jeremy Weisz of InspiredInsider.com interviewed Hendrik Laubscher of Electric Thoughts in a Digital Era and PriceCheck.

 Some essential lessons include: